ansible/azure-pipelines-test-vm/README.md

 ## Updating, Building and Deploying a Virtual Machine Image

-The following instructions will use the ``Ubuntu-22.04-Minimal-30GB`` profile and the ``AgentPool-CGroupV2-EastUS2`` scale set in the ``AzurePipelines`` resource group as examples.
+These instructions will use the ``Ubuntu-22.04-Minimal-30GB`` image in the examples.
-Substitute the desired values as needed.
+Substitute the desired image as needed.

 > NOTE: These instructions assume the profile and scale set already exist.
 > Additional steps are required if one or both must be created.